Douglas Booth

 Acting Career

-The actor's first professional job was in the adventure film "From Time to Time" (2009), directed by Julian Fellowes, with elements of fantasy and time travel.
+His first professional role came in Julian Fellowes' fantasy adventure "From Time to Time" (2009), a time-traveling tale that mixed genres.
 The cast included screen legends like Maggie Smith and Timothy Spall.
-After the premiere, he signed a contract with United Talent Agency, which agreed to represent his interests in the USA.
+Following the film's release, he signed with United Talent Agency for representation in the US.

 "From Time to Time" – one of the first films with Douglas Booth